 The difference between the Z/2 and the Z/1 (reviewed here) is the extra toe strap: the Z/2 has one, and the Z/1 doesn't.
 This means one less strap to adjust, but it also means there's nothing to secure your toes to the sandal, which feels wonky and can leave a big flap of sandal to catch on rocks in the trail.
 The Z/2's toe strap can also be folded down when not in use, effectively creating a Z/1.
 For this reason, we recommend the Z/2 over the Z/1, though we realize that many folks do not want a strap over their toe.

-The Z/1 provides excellent stability across a variety of terrain, from steep scree slopes to snowfields (admittedly, probably not the intended use for a sandal, but we like to live dangerously).
+The Z/1 provides excellent stability across various terrain, from steep scree slopes to snowfields (admittedly, probably not the intended use for a sandal, but we like to live dangerously).

 Perhaps best of all, this model can be worn with socks.
 While this might not make for the most fashionable getup, it's a real treat on cold evenings at camp.